chaseaw/anRNAlab-Protocols/Northern-Blotting/Formaldehyde-Gel.md

   || **Total** | **10** µl |

 **5.** Mix 10 µl of RNA sample (at least 10 µg) with 10 µl of 2X Loading Buffer.
 For the ladder, 4 µl with 4 µl of dye should be mixed. <br/>
-Denature RNAs at 70 °C for 10 minutes and proceed to loading immediately.
+Denature RNAs at 70°C for 10 minutes, then 4°C for 2 minutes and proceed to loading immediately.

 **6.** Load samples and ladder.
 Run gel at 45 V for 3 hours.<br/>